bamoe/bamoe-setup/openshift/README.md

 ## Overview
 The following scripts and Openshift YAML configuation files are made available to setup IBM BAMOE on OpenShift.
 Please note that the version of OpenShift that this has been tested on is [OpenShift Local](https://developers.redhat.com/products/openshift-local/overview) and there may be differences when setting up on normal OpenShift.

 The `scripts` folder contains a number of shell scrips that are helpful not only in the installation phase, but also during development and deployment.
 There are scripts which allow you to login to the OpenShift CLI or Docker, and scripts which drive the installation process.
-Each script expects a property file as it's first input parameter, and there is a sample property file in the following folder in the repository:  `platforms/openshift/ocp.properties`, so you can either update this file or create your own.
+Each script expects a property file as it's first input parameter, and there is a sample property file in the following folder in the repository at `./openshift/bamoe-931.properties`, so you can either update this file or create your own.
 Each script uses the following syntax:

 ```shell
 cd ./scripts